sylwiavargas/ActiveRecord-VHS-Store/README.md

 - `Movie.longest` - returns a list of the movies from the longest to the shortest
 - `Movie#recommendation` - prints a recommendation that includes a random emoji, the movie description, its length, director and year of release
 - `Movie.surprise_me` - prints a recommendation for a random movie
-- `Movie#report_stolen` - deletes a random dvd instance associated with this movie that's currently not rented out and prints information: "THANK YOU FOR YOUR REPORT.
+- `Movie#report_stolen` - deletes a random vhs instance associated with this movie that's currently not rented out and prints information: "THANK YOU FOR YOUR REPORT.
 WE WILL LAUNCH AN INVESTIGATION."

 ### `Genre`
 - `Genre.most_popular` - returns a list of 5 most popular genres based on number of movies
 - `Genre.longest_movies` - returns a genre whose movies length average is the highest

 ### Non-model
-- `shop_fun_statistics` - should print out information about the store: how many DVDs there are in total, how many clients, how many movies available at this store (not all Movies in the database are available), how many genres, how much time clients watched the movies in total, what genre is the most popular among the clients, etc.
+- `shop_fun_statistics` - should print out information about the store: how many VHSs there are in total, how many clients, how many movies available at this store (not all Movies in the database are available), how many genres, how much time clients watched the movies in total, what genre is the most popular among the clients, etc.